hlandau/acme.t/README.md

 <img src="https://i.imgur.com/w8TbgLL.png" align="right" alt="[screenshot]" />

-### Webroot

-acmetool can place challenge files in a given directory, allowing your normal web server to serve them.
+**Webroot:** acmetool can place challenge files in a given directory, allowing your normal web server to serve them.
 The files must be served from the path you specify at `/.well-known/acme-challenge/`.

 [Information on configuring your web server.](https://github.com/hlandau/acme.t/blob/master/doc/WSCONFIG.md)

-### Proxy

-acmetool can respond to validation challenges by serving them on port 402.
+**Proxy:** acmetool can respond to validation challenges by serving them on port 402.
 In order for this to be useful, you must configure your webserver to proxy requests under `/.well-known/acme-challenge/` to `http://127.0.0.1:402/.well-known/acme-challenge`.

 [Information on configuring your web server.](https://github.com/hlandau/acme.t/blob/master/doc/WSCONFIG.md)

-### Redirector

-`acmetool redirector` starts an HTTP server on port 80 which redirects all requests to HTTPS, as well as serving any necessary validation responses.
+**Redirector:** `acmetool redirector` starts an HTTP server on port 80 which redirects all requests to HTTPS, as well as serving any necessary validation responses.
 The `acmetool quickstart` wizard can set it up for you if you use systemd.
 Otherwise, you'll need to configure your system to run `acmetool redirector